 Queen Elizabeth’s Hunting Lodge is open seven days a week from 10am to 5pm all year round including Bank Holidays; it is closed on Christmas Day.

-Queen Elizabeth's Hunting Lodge is closed until 12noon on the following dates for staff training:
+The Hunting Lodge is also closed on the following dates for staff training:

 We are sorry for any inconvenience caused.